Rainnie-oo7/MaskR-CNN_EgoHands/README.md

 Download the 1,3 GB Zip (Labelled Data) from http://vision.soic.indiana.edu/projects/egohands/ EgoHands Dataset.
 Tipp: You can of course delete all but three or four directories for quciker tarinrainingg.
+Used Pytorch on Custom Dataset, see https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html the intermediate/tutorial Finetuning Object detection Tutorial by Pytorch

 Unzip it and rename the folder _LABELLED_SAMPLES into data